kartikprabhu20/YourEuro/docs/_posts/2019-04-15-TeamPresentation.md

 <h1>Team Members</h1>
 <h3>Karthik Prabhu</h3>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/karthik.jpeg?raw=true" width="100" height="100">
+<h3>Personally I love coding and a strive for optimisation.
+But one of the core qualities which I lack Is knowledge sharing .
+I believe working in a team would help me overcome this gap.
+As the saying goes “Don’t just look at the end result, look at the intermediate process as well”, this course will make us learn A to Z of software engineering and not just the C for coding part.</h3>
 <h3>Anitha Bhat Talagini Ashoka</h3>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/Anitha.jpeg?raw=true" width="100" height="100">
 <h3>Madhu Gopal Sirivella</h3>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/Madhu.jpeg?raw=true" width="100" height="100">
+<h3>Being from an engineering background I would like to gain the necessary skills required for Software Engineering.
+The motivation behind taking this course is I will get exposure to the various phases of developing an Android App.
+I believe by doing this course I can enhance my coding skills.
+I am excited to work in a team where we combine work to achieve a higher objective.</h3>

 <h3>Avinash Ranjan</h3>
 <img src="https://github.com/DBSE-teaching/isee2019-ARTexceptionals/blob/master/docs/images/Avinash.jpeg?raw=true" width="100" height="100">
+<h3>Frankly, speaking I am not that good in coding but I always had a interest in knowing how a particular app works and how to make a new app.
+Taking software engineering will really help me in knowing the background knowledge of making and working of an app.
+The Agile Manifesto here will promote simplification and individuals and interactions over processes and tools.
+So, taking up this course will not only help me making of an app but will also help me in presenting my app in front of people.</h3>
+<h1>Roles and Responsibilities</h1>

 </body>
 </html>